kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 Kotlin's nullability model is particularly useful here.

-## Multiple Databases Stay Explicit in the Application Graph
+## Multiple Databases Stay Explicit in the Application Graph { #multiple-databases }

 If a service talks to multiple databases, Kora can distinguish database components and wire repositories to the correct connection infrastructure